 Cold seeps are widespread along continental margins.
 They are characterized by the emission of natural gas, a mixture of hydrocarbons and reduced fluids from subsurface reservoirs to the seafloor.
 In anoxic layers, the microbially-mediated anaerobic oxidation of methane (AOM) and of other non-methane, short-chain alkanes is a key biogeochemical process forming huge microbial biomasses, thus, preventing the release of climate active gases into the atmosphere.
 In this project we collaborate with the HFG-MPG Research Group for Deep-Sea Ecology and Technology (G. Wegener/A. Boetius) and with the MPG Research Group Microbial Metabolism (T. Wagner).

-Hydrothermal vents can be found along mid-ocean ridges, in bac-arc basins, and at submerged island arc volcanoes in areas where a heat source such as a magma chamber is located close to the seafloor.
+Hydrothermal vents can be found along mid-ocean ridges, in bac-arc basins, at submerged island arc volcanoes, and at intraplate hotspots in areas where a heat source such as a magma chamber is located close to the seafloor.
 Here, cold oxygenated seawater entrained in the rock gets heated and chemically modified before it is again emitted into the water column.
 These fluids are, depending on the geological setting, enriched in reduced compounds such as hydrogen sulphide, hydrogen, methane and iron.
-Our research on vents is conducted within the framework of the DFG-funded Excellence Cluster MARUM.
+They build the fundament for chemoautotrophic life leading to “oases” in the otherwise food limited deep-sea.
+Our research on hydrothermal vents is conducted within the framework of the Cluster of Excellence “The Ocean Floor – Earth’s Uncharted Interface” lead by MARUM (University of Bremen)